 My final opinion

 This LMS checks most of the boxes on my list but, I wish reports were more comprehensive and there were more question types in the built-in quiz maker.
 Nevertheless, it is a good choice for training your sales staff.

 Rating: 4.3/5 from 670 reviews (Capterra)

-Unlike the two LMSs above, Captivate Prime doesn’t feature any authoring capabilities, which means you will need to buy an authoring tool separately – don’t forget to add that to your budget notes.
+Unlike the two LMSs above, Learning Manager doesn’t feature any authoring capabilities, which means you’ll need to buy an authoring tool separately – so remember to add that to your budget.
 Luckily, it has a library of off-the-shelf training content that you can pay to get access to.